Jopgood/music-songwriter-credits/README.md

 - Album: 'album', 'release', 'release_title'
 - Duration: 'duration', 'length', 'time'
 - Audio Path: 'file', 'path', 'audio_path'
+- ISRC: 'isrc', 'isrc_code', 'recording_code'

+### Track Identification

+The system identifies tracks using a combination of:
+1. ISRC (International Standard Recording Code) - primary identifier when available
+2. Title and artist name combination
+3. Fuzzy matching when exact matches are not found

+This approach ensures maximum coverage and allows processing of the full 30k catalog with proper deduplication.

 ### Processing a Catalog Programmatically